GradienceTeam/Gradience/README.md

 ## About Name

-Gradience is originally named Adwaita Manager
+Gradience was originally named Adwaita Manager.

-See the meaning of Gradience on [Wiktionary](https://en.wiktionary.org/wiki/gradience).
+You can see the meaning of Gradience on [Wiktionary](https://en.wiktionary.org/wiki/gradience).

-Meaning of an icon is: _A Paint Roller repaints Adwaita window, keeping it's functionality_
+The icon represents: _A Paint Roller repainting an Adwaita window, keeping it's functionality and improving it's looks_